Enjoy making some of these traditional South African recipes to add to your homeschool learning experience about South Africa.

-Using these tasty South African recipes, you can use the kitchen as part of your children’s learning experiences as they live in and learn about South Africa.
-These South African recipes are also just great food for company and comfort times.
+Using these tasty South African recipes, you can use the kitchen as part of your South African homeschool curriculum!
+These South African recipes are also great food for company or just everyday eating!

 TRADITIONAL BOERE RECIPES

 The Boere were traditionally those people who formed part of the Great Trek from the Cape to the inland parts of South Africa.
 These people were the beginning of the Afrikaaner nation who account for about 6 million of the South African population.